 Since posters aim to attract attention to a particular project or research domain, they should mainly focus on work in progress.
 They may, however, report previous or preliminary findings.
 Posters should be clear, easy to read and attractively laid out.
 Submissions from advanced students are especially welcome in this category.
 A prize will be awarded for the best poster in two categories: PhD/Graduate student and Researcher.

 Format of abstracts

 All presentation categories require a submission of an abstract that does not exceed 500 words, excluding the title, names and affiliations.
 You will have to select from a list of conference subthemes (topics), which will allow us to place your paper in the appropriate strand.
 You should provide 3 or 4 keywords too that will also help us place your abstract into the appropriate category.
 You can type your abstract directly onto the online form or paste a previously edited text.
 Plain text should be used.
 Do not use any formatting elements (bold or italics, bullets, list elements, symbols, borders, lines, etc.) The abstract system does not accept charts, tables, graphics or photos.

 How to submit your proposal

-Any queries relating to the programme or the submission system should be sent to: firstname.lastname@example.org
+Any queries relating to the conference should be sent to: firstname.lastname@example.org